To apply for any credential, please click here to reach the Learning Builder Platform.

 - Certified Prevention Specialist (formerly known as CSAPC)

 - Certified Criminal Justice Addictions Professional (Criminal Justice Addictions Professional)

 For information regarding the Examination Process, click here.

-Becoming Registered with the NCSAPPB requires completion of at least three (3) hours ethics course.
-There are a number of providers out there to provide this training.
-You may also visit the NC TASC Training Institute to earn these hours.
+Becoming Registered with the NCASPPB requires completion of at least three (3) hours of clinical ethics course.
+There are many providers out there to provide this training.

 Supervision varies between credentials, who may provide it and at what ratio.

-For the CSAC, LCAS, and CCJP; the practicum supervision must be completed with a CCS or CSI at a ratio of 1:10 hours.
+For the CADC, LCAS, and CCJP; the practicum supervision must be completed with a CCS or CSI at a ratio of 1:10 hours.
 After the practicum is completed, the supervision ratio changes to 1:40, however it may only be provided by CCS or CSI.
-The CSAC and CCJP require on-going supervision at a ratio of 1:40 for the first renewal cycle, 1:80 for the next, and finally 1:160 for as long as they hold the credential.
-This may be provided by an LCAS.
+The CADC and CCJP require on-going supervision at a ratio of 1:40.

-The above paragraph applies to the CSAPC as well, however this supervision may be provided by a CSAPC with 3 years of experience.
+The above paragraph applies to the CPS as well, however this supervision may be provided by a CPS with 3 years of experience.

-Neither the CSAPC nor the LCAS require on-going supervision.
+Neither the CPS nor the LCAS require on-going supervision.

 For the CCS/CSI application process, a Clinical Supervisor Intern must receive supervision from a CCS at a ratio of 1:80 hours.
 The CCS is required to update the NCASPPB each year supervision to a CSI is provided.